juniorsundarCasual/TGT/vault/volume-3.chapter-194.md

 Jean hesitated, eliciting stern reprimand from Grace, "I'm disappointed that you still haven't comprehended what kind of a person your teacher is after studying under them for over a year."

-"But Sect Leader Larks HAS changed," Jean responded.
+"But Mister Larks HAS changed," Jean responded.
 She went on to explain how Guy's application cases and lessons had taken a more aggressive turn.

 "It's about time he did that," Grace commented, much to Jean's surprise.
 "He's learned that the world isn't so breezy as he'd taught it to be.
 Besides, Jean, people never change, they only grow.
 Take a look at this sapling here," Grace pointed at the subject a few metres away from the path.